King and Northeastern host Old Dominion - WTOP News

 Norfolk, Virginia; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Northeastern faces Old Dominion after Rashad King scored 23 points in Northeastern’s 78-75 win against the Colgate Raiders.
+BOTTOM LINE: Northeastern visits Old Dominion after Rashad King scored 23 points in Northeastern’s 78-75 victory against the Colgate Raiders.

-The Monarchs are 3-2 on their home court.
-Old Dominion is 1-1 in one-possession games.
+The Monarchs are 3-2 in home games.
+Old Dominion is 1-4 in games decided by 10 or more points.

 The Huskies have gone 2-1 away from home.
-Northeastern ranks ninth in the CAA with 24.0 defensive rebounds per game led by Harold Woods averaging 6.4.
+Northeastern averages 71.7 points and has outscored opponents by 5.6 points per game.

-Old Dominion averages 67.6 points per game, 1.5 more points than the 66.1 Northeastern gives up.
-Northeastern averages 71.7 points per game, 6.4 fewer points than the 78.1 Old Dominion gives up.
+Old Dominion scores 67.6 points per game, 1.5 more points than the 66.1 Northeastern allows.
+Northeastern averages 6.0 made 3-pointers per game this season, 1.5 fewer made shots on average than the 7.5 per game Old Dominion gives up.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.